Picture courtesy of Dennis Sackett at http://www.dgs-photography.co.uk

 A few kilometres north of Gamlingay, I was met by one of the controllers (Gordon Hart) who’d ridden out to meet me.
 He was wearing an Icknield RC top, and jokingly offered me an entry to the Icknield 12-hour later in the year – I politely declined for the moment.
 It was nice to have a bit of company through the last few lanes into the village, although by now my sore backside was giving me problems in holding a steady pace with my companion on the flatter sections.

 I had a brief stop to get my card stamped, swallow some coke and put on my night gear, before heading back out into the dusk and the last 65 km to Lea Valley.
 I was told that there was one other Thorne starter out in front of me, also on his way to Lea Valley.
 I was now in some pain when I sat down on the saddle, as a rather large blister had made an unwelcome appearance on one cheek, but this stage was largely up and down small hills with very little flat, so I was able to stand up out of the saddle on the way up the hills, and freewheel down them standing up too.
 As night fell my navigation got slower and slower through the little lanes around Hertford and Cheshunt, and I wondered how long it was going to take me to finish – I was hoping I’d get back to Lea Valley before the bar shut!
 With a few km to go, I crossed paths with the Thorne rider, already on his way back to Gamlingay for the night.
 We shouted out a brief hullo to each other.
 Then, out of Hertford, I there were a couple of nasty little climbs to get over before the final drop into Cheshunt, and the finish line at the Youth Hostel.
-I had a minute’s wait for a train at the level crossing just outside it before rolling in through the foyer, 62 hours and 39 minutes after I’d started.
+I had a minute’s wait for a train at the level crossing just outside it before rolling in through the foyer, 1425km and 62 hours and 39 minutes after I’d started.

 Suddenly, there was a whole group of people wanting to stamp my brevet card, take my picture and ask me how it went.
 Although it was just after 11 o’clock, the bar was re-opened and a bottle of beer procured for me to sip from an official LEL souvenir mug – it tasted great.
 Rocco Richardson, ex-president of Audax UK, and in charge of the Lea Valley control, was very impressed with my ride and quickly worked out what it meant in terms of Paris-Brest-Paris: about 52 hours was his verdict.
 Straight away he was talking me up for that event, and saying that I’d be “their man” for it.
 He was also very impressed by the basic appearance of my bike – a steel frame fitted with mudguards and a saddlebag, and not looking at all like some of the racier titanium and carbon confections that had lined up at the start 3 days earlier.
 He took several pictures of me with it.
 Simon was raised on the phone, and I had a short chat with him – he was very impressed by my time and promised me a special prize.
 Then it was time to wind down, pack the bike away, have a shower and some tea and marmite toast, and off to bed for a fitful night’s sleep.